Iconicmole05/Iconicmole05/README.md

 - 👋 Servus, I’m @Iconicmole05
+- 🏫 I’m a student of the Heg in Uelzen, Niedersachsen - Germany.
 - 👀 I’m interested in learning new stuff, in creating games/websites/microcontroller-scripts (Raspberry Pi, Arduino and so on....)  and in everything that has to do with school.
 - 🌱 I’m currently learning HTML, Java and C++ (and Latin, but I think that' s not relevant here...)
 - 📫 How to reach me ? - Just dont.